b-mandelbrot/pulmonary-covid19/README.md

 ### Jupyter notebook

-To use the notebook is necessary to install some dependencies.
+To use the notebook is necessary to install some dependencies for `Python 3`.

     $ pip install jupyter numpy sklearn tensorflow==2.4.1